edenlightning/lightning/README.md

 <details>
   <summary>Learn more about apps</summary>

-  Lightning apps allow you to build machine learning components that can plug into existing ML workflows.
+ Build machine learning components that can plug into existing ML workflows.
 A Lightning component organizes arbitrary code to run on the cloud, manage its own infrastructure, cloud costs, networking, and more.
 Focus on component logic and not engineering.

   Use components on their own, or compose them into full-stack AI apps with our next-generation Lightning orchestrator. to package your code into Lightning components which can plug into your existing ML workflows.